celebrate-christmas

 6 Meaningful Ways to Celebrate Christmas

-“Charlie Brown, you’re the only person I know who can take a wonderful season like Christmas and turn it into a problem.” – Linus
+“Charlie Brown, you’re the only person I know who can take a wonderful season like Christmas and turn it into a problem.” –Linus

 1. Advent Countdown

-3. Service Based on Scripture
+3. Service

-In his words and actions, Jesus stressed over and over the importance of the body to serve.
-John 13:12-14 – “When he had washed their feet and put on his outer garments and resumed his place, he said to them, “Do you understand what I have done to you?
+In his words and actions, Jesus stressed over and over the importance to serve.
+John 13:12–14 says, “When he had washed their feet and put on his outer garments and resumed his place, he said to them, “Do you understand what I have done to you?
 You call me Teacher and Lord, and you are right, for so I am.
 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.”
 Go serve people.

-5. Reconcile our Relationships
+5. Reconciliation of Relationships

 6. Family Prayer